16 Easy Thanksgiving and Fall Crafts and Activities for Kids

 13. Make Beaded Napkin Rings

 These beaded napkin rings will brighten up the Thanksgiving table, and even the older kids will have fun making them.
-Beading is a great way to practice fine-motor skills too, just be sure to supervise young kids around those tiny beads!
+Beading is a great way to practice fine-motor skills too, just be sure to supervise young children around those tiny beads!
+Feel free to add these ornamental figures featured in the picture below.

 14. Turkey Counting Math Activity